Element - 2011 Riesling.jpg

 247 Cases Produced | 14 Cases Remaining

-Focused and pure, with a slight bruised red apple note adding to the green apple, ripe peach, and apricot notes on the nose.
+Focused and pure, with a slight bruised red apple note adding complexity to the green apple, ripe peach, and apricot aromas on the nose.

-We added a new fruit source in this year and decided to push the lees aspect of our rieslings.
-The 2011 was basket pressed and racked before fermentation.
-After fermentation, it was left on its fine lees in stainless steel for 36 months with regular stirring, occasional "pour over" to balance reduction, and oxidation over time.
+We introduced a new fruit source this year and decided to push the lees aspect of our Rieslings.
+The 2011 vintage was basket-pressed and racked before fermentation.
+After fermentation, it was left on its fine lees in stainless steel for 36 months, with regular stirring and occasional "pour-overs" to balance reduction and oxidation over time.

-Christopher’s Journal: A warm winter and moderate spring led to some heavy crop loads.
-A warm dry summer then slowed the crop down even further.
-This was followed by a cool wet harvest which led to reds that lacked concentration and ripeness in many cases.
-Whites fared much better.
+Christopher’s Notes: A warm winter and moderate spring led to heavy crop loads.
+A warm and dry summer further slowed the crop’s development.
+This was followed by a cool, wet harvest, which resulted in reds that often lacked concentration and ripeness.
+Whites, however, fared much better.

 Riesling_grapes_leaves.jpg